Impact of disability or illness on work ability (partial working ability)

 You can find out from your doctor or Kela which party organises the rehabilitation that you can apply for.
 An expert at your TE Office or local government pilot can also help you find out about your possibilities for rehabilitation.

-Työkanava Ltd is a state-owned company that employs people with impaired capacity to work who are in the most difficult position.
-The company hires employees for an employment relationship and sells their work input to companies, organizations, public entities, and individuals who need employees.
+Työkanava Ltd is a state-owned company that employs people with impaired capacity to work who are in the most difficult position regarding employment.
+The company hires employees for an employment relationship and forwards their work input to companies, organizations, public entities, and individuals who need employees.

 In order to apply for Työkanava's service, you must register with TE Services as an unemployed job seeker.
 An expert from the TE Office or local government pilot for employment assesses your suitability for working in Työkanava based on the criteria defined in the law.
 The decision on your suitability for Työkanava is made by the TE authority.
 You cannot apply for Työkanava independently.